-XX.01 Purpose.
+151.103.01 Purpose.
 The City of Westminster believes in the importance of preserving quality of life and the character of overall neighborhoods, while maximizing the individual use of a property within these parameters.
 Concerns about short-term rentals include increased noise, traffic, trash, parking, negative impact on long-term housing stock, and undesirable changes to the traditional nature of the City's neighborhoods.
-This chapter provides a process to balance the protection of existing neighborhoods while allowing limited use as short-term rentals.
+This chapter provides a process to balance the protection of existing neighborhoods while allowing limited use as boarding houses and short-term rentals.

-XX.02 Definitions.
+151.103.02 Definitions.

 - A. Short-Term Rental means the legally permitted accessory use of a dwelling unit or portion thereof for a fee or other compensation for a period of less than 30 consecutive rental days.
-Short-term rentals do not include hotels, motels, bed and breakfast, [boarding houses if you're keeping this section], inns, or other commercial accommodations. - Owner means both the primary resident of the premises and who also holds at least a 50 percent ownership in the premises or at least a 50 percent ownership in a life estate on the premises.
-The property must be subject to a 4% primary residential tax status, as determined by the County Assessor's Office.

-Note: This is a strict standard to require both ownership and primary residency using it as only an accessory use, but may be a good starting place for discussion or adoption.
-If you do NOT require the owner to be on premise, we suggest local contact be required who can respond to the property within 30 minutes at any time 24 hours per day, days per week.

-XX.03 Requirements.
-An Owner who wishes to advertise a property for short-term rental or accept compensation for a short-term rental is responsible for the following requirements.
-Failure to meet these requirements prior to advertisement or accepting compensation, whichever occurs first, constitutes a violation of this chapter.

-- A. [Business License] OR [Rental Registration]: An Owner must complete and sign the registration form provided by the City and pay the fee that shall be established periodically by City Council for short-term rentals.
-The registration must be renewed annually prior to [month, day]. - B. The Owner must attest that: - a.
-All zoning requirements in Section XX.04 have been met; and - That the Owner resides on the premises [and will be present on the property during the period of all rentals]; and - That the property has received a 4% primary residential assessment from the County Assessor's Office; and

-- d.
-[That the property has passed its annual inspection by the Fire Marshall - That there are no recorded deed restrictions or restrictive covenants that apply to the property that would prohibit, conflict with, or be contrary to the activity. - f.
-[That the home will not be advertised or used as an event location or party house.
-This includes use for weddings, bachelor/bachelorette parties, or other special events.]
+Short-term rentals do not include hotels, motels, bed and breakfast, [boarding houses if you're keeping this section], inns, or other commercial accommodations. - B. Owner means a person who holds at least a 50 percent ownership in the premises or at least a 50 percent ownership in a life estate on the premises. - C. BOARDING HOUSE.
+A house at which board and lodging may be obtained for payment on a monthly basis. - 151.103.03 Requirements.
+An Owner who wishes to advertise a property as a boarding home or for short-term rental or accept compensation is responsible for the following requirements.
+Failure to meet these requirements prior to advertisement or accepting compensation, whichever occurs first, constitutes a violation of this chapter. - A. Business License & Registration: An Owner must complete and sign the license and registration application form provided by the City and pay the fee that shall be established periodically by City Council for short-term rentals.
+The registration must be renewed annually prior to April 30. - B. The Owner must attest that: - a.
+All zoning requirements in both the underlying base zoning district and the zoning requirements in 151.103.04 have been met; and - b.
+That the property has received a 4% primary residential assessment from the County Assessor's Office; and - c.
+That the property has passed its annual business license inspection - d.
+That there are no recorded deed restrictions or restrictive covenants that apply to the property that would prohibit, conflict with, or be contrary to the activity. - e.
+That the home will not be advertised or used as an event location or party house.
+This includes use for weddings, bachelor/bachelorette parties, or other special events.

-XX.04 Zoning Requirements for Short-Term Rentals.
+151.103.04 Zoning Requirements for Short-Term Rentals.
+Short-term rentals and boarding houses are only permitted in residential districts if the structure and lot meet the following criteria: